warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 ## Multi-document Fetching

-Combining a `POST` request to a given view, with the `include_docs=true` query argument, enables you to retrieve multiple documents from a database.
+Combining a `POST` request to a view with the `include_docs=true` query argument enables you to retrieve multiple documents from a database.

 For a client application,
 this technique is more efficient than using multiple [`GET`](#querying-a-view) API requests.

 However,
-`include_docs=true` might incur an overhead compared to accessing the view on its own.
+`include_docs=true` might require extra processing time when compared to accessing the view on its own.

 The reason is that by using `include_docs=true` in a search, all of the result documents must be retrieved to construct the response for the client application.
 In effect,
-a whole series of document `GET` requests are performed, each of which competes for resources with other application requests.
+a whole series of document `GET` requests are run, each of which competes for resources with other application requests.

 One way to mitigate this effect is by retrieving results directly from the Lucene index files.
-You can do this by not specifying `include_docs=true`.
+Do this by omitting `include_docs=true`.
 Instead,
 in your design document specify `store=true` and `index=false` on the fields you want retrieved by your query.